 Bullying can cause a drop in egg production because the hens on the bottom of the pecking order cannot get the nutrients and water they need for good egg production.
 This usually only happens in tighter spaces and places where there is limited food and water.

 You can combat bullying by providing numerous places for hens to obtain food and water and adequate space for hens to escape their tormentors.
 Most of the time, chickens bully because of boredom, but other factors can influence it.
-Check out this article on bullying and how to stop it.
+Find out how to stop bullying.

 10. Hiding Eggs